-David Novros: That's an aesthetic judgment.
-But, I mean, I've seen a lot of - for instance, a lot of the color-field paintings have a kind of a stain thing that seemed kind of irrelevant to me.
+David Novros: Well, neither one of those is true.
+It's just part of the process, and you accept lot of the color-field paintings have a kind of a stain thing that seemed kind of irrelevant to me.
 But then again a lot of the painting looks irrelevant to me.